Integrated, Whole-Child Education in Colleyville TX

 We Emphasize More than Just Academics

 We honor your child’s individuality and focus on curiosity, independence, compassion, collaboration, and critical thinking.
-Waypoint Montessori prepares your child to take on the future with confidence, propelled by the gift of self knowledge and a passion for learning.
+At Waypoint Montessori, we prepares your child to take on the future with confidence, propelled by the gift of self knowledge and a passion for learning.

 world map icon in a white background.